Wednesdays: July 15, August 12, and September 2, 2015

-Adventurous diners will not want to miss out on the fifth season of Farm Dinners at the Chicago Botanic Garden, celebrating the connection between midwestern farmland and the locally grown food we love to eat.
+Adventurous diners will not want to miss out on the sixth season of Farm Dinners at the Chicago Botanic Garden, celebrating the connection between midwestern farmland and the locally grown food we love to eat.

 Join farmers, food artisans, and makers of wine, beer, and spirits for a one-of-a-kind meal made with fresh, seasonal ingredients by a local chef, and served family-style in a casual outdoor setting.

 Farm dinners take place in the beautiful Regenstein Fruit & Vegetable Garden, where guests will not only revel in the surroundings and food, but also learn how the Garden is growing organic.
 Hear firsthand from Windy City Harvest Youth Farm students about how produce is planted, cultivated, and harvested!
 The Fruit & Vegetable Garden is open until 6 p.m. daily but closes at 4 p.m. on Farm Dinner dates.

 Tickets available online or at the Visitor Center Information Desk.
 Admission is $220 per person.
 Ticket price includes cocktails and hors d'oevres, a tour, a multicourse meal with drinks, parking, and good company.

 Proceeds from the dinner support the Garden’s Windy City Harvest Youth Farm program, offering students the opportunity to learn all aspects of organic farming.